yogeshhk/Publications/README.md

-# Visual Summary
+# Publication

-Sketchnotes for Podcasts, Books, Talks, etc.
+Book summaries in presentation/cheetsheet formats, Newspaper articles, Sketchnotes for Podcasts, Books, Talks, etc.

-One page summary, effective for audio (podcasts) and linear mediums like videos.
+Latest indulgence: Visual Summaries: Sketchnotes: One page summary, effective for audio (podcasts) and linear mediums like videos.
 At times good for random access mediums like articles or books also.

 ## Why Sketchnotes?